jasonu80/Cyber-security-Learning-Journey/README.md

-# Cyber Security Portfolio
+# Cyber Security Learning Journey
-This portfolio covers on what I have documented in Cyber Security learning journey as well as practical labs.
+This Journey covers on what I have documented in Cyber Security as well as practical labs in TryHackMe.